expressjs/express/Security.md

 ## The Express Threat Model

 The Express threat model delineates the trusted elements within the framework, such as the underlying operating system or the runtime.
-Vulnerabilities necessitating the compromise of these trusted elements lie outside the scope of the Node.js threat model.
+Vulnerabilities necessitating the compromise of these trusted elements lie outside the scope of the Express threat model.

 For a vulnerability to be considered, it must adhere to the context of the Express threat model.
 This implies that it cannot assume the compromise of a trusted element, such as the operating system.